rcy0228/azure-spring-cloud-training/02-build-a-simple-spring-boot-microservice/README.md

    <!--- ![Endpoint](media/hello-from-spring-cloud.png) -->

-7. If successful, you should see the message: `Hello from Azure Spring Cloud`.
+7. If successful, you should see the message: `Hello from Azure Spring Apps`.

     ![Endpoint](media/curl-hello-from-spring-cloud.png)

 ## Conclusion

-Congratulations, you have deployed your first Spring Boot microservice to Azure Spring Cloud!
+Congratulations, you have deployed your first Spring Boot microservice to Azure Spring Apps!